CLAIRE-COVID-T4/covid-data/README.md

  - `protein-protein.tab`: a collection of Human Protein-Protein Interactions, from [1].
  - `protein-info.tab`: a collection of additional info about proteins contained in `protein-protein.tab`, such as domain and family, taken from [12].
+ - `uniprotid2entrezid.tab`: Mapping from UniProt knowledge base Ids (UniProtKB) to genes Entrez IDs.
  - `go-terms.tab`: Gene Ontology (GO) terms associated to each Human protein contained in `protein-protein.tab`.
- - `gene-pathways.tab`: a collection of associations between genes/proteins and Reactome [16] pathways.
+ - `proteins-pathways.tab`: a collection of associations between genes/proteins and Reactome [16] pathways.
- - `gene-drugs.tab`: a collection of associations between genes/proteins and drugs, taken from [12].
+ - `drug-host_uniprot.tab`: a collection of associations between genes/proteins and drugs, taken from [12].
  - `drug-host.tab`: a collection of experimentally validated Drug-Protein interaction, from [1].
  - `drug-drug.tab`: a collection of Drug-Drug interaction, from [1].
  - `drug-structures.sdf`: drug Structure-Data File (SDF), from the open-data collection of [3].